JKI-GDM/DemoPhaseWCS/README.md

 # UseCase_PHASE

-This repo shows, how to query the [JKI](https://www.julius-kuehn.de/en/) DataCube.
+This repo shows, how to query the Data Cubes provided by the [JKI](https://www.julius-kuehn.de/en/).

-The code is part of the publication: coming soon...

 ## necessary Python3 packages